bagetter/BaGetter/docs/docs/helm/storage.md

 ## Null Storage

 Use `type: Null` to disable package persistence entirely—useful for API-only or read-through cache setups where storage is handled externally.

+Continue with [database configuration](./database.md) once storage is set.